 What jobs do Newnham Veterinary Medicine students go on to do?

 Newnham vet students go on to a wide range of jobs when they qualify.
 After postgraduate training, most will go on into veterinary practice.
 With the scientific grounding of the Cambridge course, some may choose to study for a PhD and pursue a clinical academic career.
 Many recent graduates have pursued a career in academic veterinary medicine by becoming Junior Clinical Training Scholars (interns) and Senior Clinical Training Scholars (residents) at UK veterinary schools with the aim of achieving their European or American Diplomas in specialty subjects.

 Are there any A-level subjects that are particularly useful?

-We require A2 Chemistry and one out of Biology/Human Biology, Mathematics and Physics.
-However, most applicants have at least three science/mathematics A Levels
+We require A-level Chemistry and one out of Biology/Human Biology, Mathematics and Physics.
+However, most applicants have at least three science/mathematics A Levels.

 Can I take a gap year?